cloudmesh-community/book/chapters/prg/python/opencv/opencv.md

 -------------------

-OpenCV has implementations of many machine learning techniques such as KMeans and Support Vector Machines, that can be put into use with only a few lines of code.
-It also has functions especially for video analysis, feature detection, object recognition and many more.
-You can find out more about them in their website
+OpenCV has implementations of many machine learning techniques such as KMeans and Support Vector Machines can be put into use with only a few lines of code.
+It also has functions especially for video analysis, feature detection, object recognition, and many more.
+You can find out more about them on their website

 [OpenCV](<https://docs.opencv.org/3.0-beta/index.html>
 was initially developed for C++ and still has a focus on that